Today’s Classic is republished from Physician on Fire. You can see the original here.

 This was maybe six or eight weeks into a 25-week locum tenens job, my first long-term assignment in the fall after completing residency.
 I wasn’t about to accept the agency’s “solution” of an extended unpaid vacation.

-Knowing that at least two staffing firms had recruited for the position, I reached out to one of them and found that they could provide immediate malpractice insurance which would allow me to keep working.
+Knowing that at least two staffing firms had recruited me for the position, I reached out to one of them and found that they could provide immediate malpractice insurance which would allow me to keep working.

 There were two or three days of discussions between the two agencies, the anesthesia group, and the insurance companies, so I did get a long weekend off, but the offending agency agreed to pay me for the days I missed, so all was well in the end.

-I ended up working for the second agency for two weeks, and I finished out the contract under the first agency.
+I ended up working for the second agency for two weeks, and I finished the contract under the first agency.
 If I hadn’t stood up for myself, no one else would have.

 On another occasion, my dishes were left more or less intact when the tablecloth vanished.
 A nine-month assignment was canceled when a permanent doc was found.
-I was given enough notice to find a different job, one that was actually closer to where I wanted to be, at the Pittsburgh PA while my wife was interning as a dietitian in town.
+I was given enough notice to find a different job, one that was actually closer to where I wanted to be, in Pittsburgh PA while my wife was interning as a dietitian in town.
 In the end, the new job was probably better than the first, and it offered more flexibility.

 Pro: Locums Work Pays Well

 Unlike positions with partnership tracks, locum tenens positions pay well from day one.
 If you are qualified to do the job, you are paid accordingly.
 If you are a new graduate and used to working like a resident, you will find working a similar schedule as a locum can be quite lucrative.